Sanskrutitripathi/Quiz-App/README.md

 # Quiz Application

 ## Overview
-A Java-based Quiz Application that allows users to take quizzes in various subjects (General Knowledge, Science, Mathematics), track scores, and store them in a MySQL database.
-This project demonstrates file handling, JDBC integration, and database management.
+A Java-based Quiz Application leveraging MySQL database connectivity to manage quiz scores for different subjects (General Knowledge, Science, and Mathematics).
+The system allows users to participate in quizzes, track their scores, and update records in the database.
+Designed to enhance understanding of file handling and JDBC.

 ---